-Opinion on the Financial Statements
+Opinion on the Consolidated Financial Statements

-We have audited the accompanying consolidated balance sheets of Scandium International Mining Corp. (the "Company"), as of December 31, 2017 and 2016, and the related consolidated statements of loss and comprehensive loss, cash flows, and changes in equity for the years ended December 31, 2017 and 2016, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Scandium International Mining Corp. as of December 31, 2017 and 2016, and the results of its operations and its cash flows for the years ended December 31, 2017, and 2016 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Scandium International Mining Corp. (the "Company"), as of December 31, 2018 and 2017, and the related consolidated statements of loss and comprehensive loss, cash flows and changes in equity for the years ended December 31, 2018 and 2017, and the related notes and schedules (collectively referred to as the "financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Scandium International Mining Corp. as of December 31, 2018 and 2017, and the results of its operations and its cash flows for the years ended December 31, 2018 and 2017 in conformity with accounting principles generally accepted in the United States of America.